 You don’t want to “ buy more stuff “ that you don’t really need.

-But it doesn’t mean you can’t create a package that work best for you when it comes to multiple services you need.
+But it doesn’t mean you can’t create a package that works best for you when it comes to multiple services you need.

 Best Packages for you: If you are working on a large scale of projects for example a semi/full renovation, a brand new hotel, or just re-branding your property, you might want to discuss your options with your vendor in order to create a package that is right for you in terms of multiple days or multiple photoshoots types.

 Hospitality Photography is always about the “bottom line” meaning the value for your money and results, results, and again results.